Demeter House School Uniform Policy

 PLEASE NOTE: Hooded sweatshirts or tops of any description are not allowed in school for any student.
 Students wearing them will be asked to remove them.

 The school banned the wearing of hooded sweatshirts in 2015 as they are often used as a way of ignoring social interaction or as a barrier to effective communication, which is something we work hard to encourage our students to develop.
-Any student wearing a hooded sweatshirt or jacket will be asked to remove it and may be isolated/excluded if they refuse.
+Any student wearing a hooded sweatshirt or jacket will be asked to remove it and may be moved to work away from their peers if they refuse.

-School uniform can be purchased directly through Tesco Direct.
+School uniform can be purchased directly through our online supplier.
 Please click here to see the range of approved items.

 KS1, 2, 3 & 4: School logo sweatshirt or T-shirt.
 Must be appropriate and plain coloured with no logos or designs except school logo.